Student Enrichment and Support

 How can I get in touch with the Indigenous Student Support Officer?

-Jess is located on Level 1 of the Brownless Biomedical Library and available for drop in visits from 9am to 5pm Monday, Tuesday and Thursday.
+We are located in the Alan Gilbert Building and available for drop in visits from 9am to 5pm Monday, Tuesday and Thursday.
 You can also contact Jess by phone or email if you are not on campus.

 Address: Level 1, Brownless Biomedical Library